CONTACT|HELP

 How many ECTS credits do I need to validate to obtain the full Eu2P Master?

-The Eu2P Master is a 120 ECTS credits degree.
-Each of the two years Master, 60 ECTS credits have to be validated as follows:
+Each of the two years of the Master consists in 60 ECTS credits be validated as follows:

 • 30 ECTS credits are obtained through theoretical training validation